Yoshimi/yoshimi/README.md

 ### Current version

-Version 2.3.5
+Version 2.3.6

+* New feature: Kit Mode now has a crossfade Volume option as well as Velocity..

-* New feature: A set of LFOs for the SubSynth engine.
+* New feature: Yoshimi now recognises old and new versions of MXML and FLTK.

-* New feature: Popup tooltips scale to match the parent window.
+* New feature: Yoshimi car run on the waylnad windowng system without issues.

 * Various code refinements.